Surf’s up and so are new beach rules to prevent virus spread

 Similar rules are in place throughout the state, as well as in Florida and Hawaii, though masks are not required at many beaches.
 Tanning and even picnics are permitted in some places, though people are generally told to only spend time with family members and not gather in large groups.

-While beaches in South Florida — Miami and Hollywood — remain closed, beaches Pinellas County on the Gulf of Mexico allow chairs and towels in the sand, but limit groups to no more than 10 people.
+While beaches in South Florida — Miami and Hollywood — remain closed, beaches in Pinellas County on the Gulf of Mexico allow chairs and towels, but limit groups to no more than 10 people.
 Signs urge people who don’t live together to remain 6 feet (1.8 meters) apart.

 “I think it’s a little much, especially being outside with the sun and everything," said Britt Mask, a Georgia man on vacation with his family at Indian Rocks Beach, near Clearwater, Florida.
 "I understand why it’s being done.”

-In Hawaii, exercise is allowed on beaches on Oahu, but Honolulu police warned people sitting on the sands of Waikiki that they needed to be in the water or moving along.
+In Hawaii, exercise is allowed on Oahu, but Honolulu police warned people sitting on the sands of Waikiki that they needed to be in the water or moving along.

-Beaches closed in many places as stay-at-home orders got stricter after people, who were allowed to exercise, took the opportunity to escape confinement and flocked to the coast on balmy weekends.
+Beaches closed in many places as stay-at-home orders got stricter after people, who were allowed to exercise, flocked to the coast.
 Public health officials were concerned large gatherings could allow the virus to spread.

 Andrew Noymer, a public health professor at the University of California, Irvine, said it was sensible to start reopening beaches and see how it goes.
 People should make their own risk assessment, but he said the sun helps kill germs and the virus is less likely to spread in the ocean.